Publishing Ethics Statement

 We strive to prevent editorial independence from being compromised through conflicts of interest, fear, or other corporate, business, financial or political influence.
 We do not discriminate against authors, editors or peer reviewers based on personal characteristics or identity.

-Editorial decisions on articles submitted to our journals are made by external academic editors and based on independent peer review reports.
+Editorial decisions on articles submitted to our journals are made by the journal's editors, who are not in the employment of the publisher, and are based on independent peer review reports.
 John Benjamins Publishing Company has a role in deciding on taking on the publishing of an established journal or the creation of a new journal, which will also include looking at the feasibility of such a journal to be financially sustainable in the long term.
 The publisher will also advise on emerging standards, policy changes, ethics etc., but will not be involved in decisions on individual journal articles.

-Book proposals are initially considered by inhouse acquisition editors and/or external series editors.
-The series editors decide whether the proposed book is on topic for a specific series and of sufficient academic quality to merit publication after consultation with their editorial boards and external advisors, including peer reviewers of the proposal and/or manuscript.
+Book proposals are initially considered by in-house acquisition editors and/or series editors who are external to the publisher.
+The series editors decide whether the proposed book is on topic for their specific series and of sufficient academic quality to merit publication after consultation with their editorial board and additional advisors, including peer reviewers of the proposal and/or manuscript.
 The publisher determines whether the proposed book has sufficient market potential to make publication feasible.
 For articles in edited volumes, the volume editors are primarily responsible for any assessment, peer review and decisions, while the assessment of the entire volume by the series editors may also impact on individual papers.

 John Benjamins Publishing Company will not tolerate abusive behavior towards our staff and others involved in the publishing process on our behalf, and we have the right to take action to protect those from such abuse.